kubernetes/website/docs/user-guide/node-selection/index.md

 toleration to their pods (this would be done most easily by writing a custom [admission controller](https://kubernetes.io/docs/admin/admission-controllers/)).
 The pods with the tolerations will then be allowed to use the tainted (dedicated) nodes as well as any other nodes in the cluster.
-If you want to dedicated the nodes to them *and* ensure they *only* use the dedicated nodes, then you should additionally add a label similar to the taint to the same set of nodes (e.g. `dedicated=groupName`), and the admission controller should additionally add a node affinity to require that the pods can only schedule
+If you want to dedicate the nodes to them *and* ensure they *only* use the dedicated nodes, then you should additionally add a label similar to the taint to the same set of nodes (e.g. `dedicated=groupName`), and the admission controller should additionally add a node affinity to require that the pods can only schedule